-A mass growth picture of GMCs was presented by \citet{Fukui2009} based on the accretion of the \hone ~in the LMC.
-It is also possible that coagulation of clouds contributes to the mass growth as shown by \citet{Kobayashi2017,Kobayashi2018}.
-We find the following parameters provide a possible picture of the GMC growth over a time scale of $\sim 10$ Myr.
+\citet{Fukui2009} presented a mass growth picture of GMCs based on the accretion of \hone ~in the LMC, which was supported by theoretical studies (e.g., \cite{Inutsuka2015,Kobayashi2017}).
+The accretion is consistent with the gravity of the GMCs and the \hone \ velocity dispersion \citep{Fukui2009}.
+We found that the following parameters provide a possible picture of GMC growth over a time scale of approximately 10 Myr.
 In the LMC, for the GMC mass $10^5$ $M_\odot$ and radius 40 pc, the mass accretion rate $dM/dt$ required is $10^{-1}$ $M_\odot~\mathrm{yr^{-1}}$ per GMC.
 In M74, for GMC mass $10^6$ $M_\odot$ and radius 90 pc, the mass accretion rate required is 1 $M_\odot~\mathrm{yr^{-1}}$ per GMC.
-The higher mass accretion rate in M74 is consistent with the larger surface area of a GMC if \hone ~density of M74 is somewhat higher than in the LMC.
-The low resolution of the \hone ~mapping in M74 ($\sim 570$ pc, \citet{Walter2008}) does not allow to directly test this.
-Type I is probably preceded by a stage of small clouds of $M_{\rm CO} \sim 10^4$ $M_\odot$ similar to the Taurus complex.
+The higher mass accretion rate in M74 is consistent with the larger surface area of the GMC if the \hone ~density of M74 is higher than that of the LMC, whereas the low resolution of \hone ~mapping in M74 ($\sim 570$ pc, \cite{Walter2008}) does not allow direct testing.
+Because the star formation in Type II is limited in the surface area, the stellar feedback is not likely to limit the mass accretion.
+On the other hand, in Type III, in particular in its late phase, it is likely that the mass accretion is halted by the feedback.
+The gravitational relaxation over the GMC lifetime is driven by the energy loss of molecular cooling.
+A similar evolution of cloud cores was proposed for Ophiuchus cores by \citet{Tachihara2000,Tachihara2002}.
+Although the mass scale is much different between the GMCs and low mass cloud cores, the decay of turbulent motion in a core/cloud by molecular cooling followed by the gravitational relaxation occurs in essentially a similar fashion.

+A remaining issue is the early evolution prior to Type I. Type I is probably preceded by a stage of small clouds of $M_{\rm CO} \sim 10^4$ $M_\odot$ similar to the Taurus complex.